-- 59. As described in section 2, the Code frames a significant part of our wider scope responsibilities in terms of four audit dimensions.
-Following consideration of the size, nature and risks of SRWC, the application of the full wider scope audit is judged by us not to be appropriate.
-Our annual audit work on the wider scope will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - Our planned audit work against these two areas is risk based and proportionate.
-Our initial assessment builds upon the understanding of SRWC
+- 56. As described in section 2, the Code frames a significant part of our audit responsibilities in terms of four wider scope audit dimensions.
+Following consideration of the size, nature and risks of PIRC, the application of the full wider scope audit is judged by us not to be appropriate.
+Our annual audit work on the wider scope will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and long term. - 57.
+Our planned audit work against the four dimensions is risk based and proportionate.
+Our initial assessment builds upon our work in prior years to develop an understanding of PIRC's key priorities and risks.
+In 2019/20, Audit Scotland has also identified the following wider scope risks, which we will consider during our audit as they relate to PIRC: